3D Printing Materials and Processes Guide

 Custom Engineered Materials

 Right now, the scope of products or 3D printing uses that companies can develop is limited by their certified material options.
-At Jabil, we’ve noticed more companies requesting custom materials with specific strength, chemical resistance or machine integration properties.
+At Jabil, we’ve noticed more companies requesting custom and advanced materials with specific strength, chemical resistance or machine integration properties.
 They are veering toward custom engineered materials created specifically to optimize the efficiency and durability of their goods, whether that means making them reinforced, flame retardant, conductive, lubricated, Electrostatic Dissipative (ESD) or more.

 This means that they need materials that can be created and certified quickly.
 Jabil took proactive steps to meet this growing demand, by launching Jabil Engineered Materials to offer end-to-end 3D printing solutions, encompassing polymer formulations, compound development and ISO 9001 Quality Management Systems (QMS) certification.
 These materials are often used to build jigs, fixtures and tooling, prototypes and production parts.